AiratKhayrullov/WeatherApp/README.md

 Here you can see the weather where you are now

 ## Description
 This app was developed for learning way.
-You can really know some metrics about your your location in real time!
+You can really know some metrics about your location in real time!

 Such metrics as:
 - Weather